 The idea behind this method is to provide multiple stages of filtration, as each material filters different things.
 Anthracite, the lightest of the three materials, will catch the biggest particles.
 It stratifies itself on the top layer.
 Beneath that is sand, which will catch some of what anthracite did not catch.
 Garnet, as the heaviest of the three parts of the filter, is dense and will capture the small, heavy particles that passed through the first two layers, providing effectively filtered water.
 This type of filter backwashes by forcing water in the opposite direction to expel the particles in reverse of the direction which they accumulated.

 Another option for industrial water filtration systems is cyclonic separation.
 In this type of separation, there is no actual media.
 This option relies solely on centrifugal force — the force that keeps water in a bucket if it is swung in a circle overhead.
-Using this cyclonic action, the force of the spinning pushes particles toward the outside of the circle, or in this case the vessel, and this can be used to separate the heavier and more dense particles from the center of the water stream.
+Using this cyclonic action, the force of the spinning pushes particles toward the outside the circle, or in this case the vessel, and this can be used to separate the heavier and more dense particles from the center of the water stream.
 This effect produces water that is cleaner than the original filter water.

 By creating a “cyclone” of swirling water, the heavy pollutant particles succumb to centrifugal force and are pushed to the outer walls of the vessel, where they drift down and slide to the bottom into a trap which is then evacuated by using a timed releasing valve to drain.
-Sometimes a secondary filter is attached to the trap catching these particles while allowing filtered water to return back into the system continuously.
+Sometimes a secondary filter is attached to the trap catching these particles while allowing filtered water to return into the system continuously.

 Disc filtration is one of the simplest water filter systems available.
 It performs its function through the use of a manufactured disc with specifically sized pores intended to capture the particulates present in industrial water.
 Much like the soft, spongy air filter of a vacuum cleaner, a disc filter rests inside the central unit of a water filtration system; as all the water passes through it, the carefully crafted pore structure traps particulates and allows the rest of the water to pass.

 This might suggest that these disc filters would get dirty rather quickly, and this is true.
 For this reason, most systems are built with a backwash function; occasionally, water will be pushed back through the discs in reverse.
-This dislodges all of the captured particles and drains them into a reject flume, cleaning the discs and preparing them for further use.
+This dislodges all the captured particles and drains them into a reject flume, cleaning the discs and preparing them for further use.
 These filters tend to need more maintenance than some other filters and need to be seriously evaluated for the proper application.

 Water filtration systems that use screen separation are in many ways similar to disc filtration; they simply use different equipment.
 A system of screens is stacked on top of each other, each with varying sizes between the gaps in their frame.
 As water passes through, particles will snag on the screens whose holes are too small.
 By stacking multiple screens together, industrial water systems can achieve greater efficiency in filtration.